 Carnivores have short digestive systems because they are not required to break down the tough cellulose found in plants.
 Introducing cellulose into their diets invites digestive problems.

-On the whole, wet food, with the primary ingredient being meat or fish, provides a meal that’s better suited to a cat’s dietary needs.
+On the whole, wet cat food, with the primary ingredient being meat or fish, provides a meal that’s better suited to a cat’s dietary needs.

-But that doesn’t necessary mean that canned cat food is always a better choice than kibble.
+But that doesn’t necessary mean that canned wet cat food is always a better choice than dry cat food.
 The best dry cat food is better for your cat than the worst canned food.
 If you feed your cat premium cat food, she is likely to thrive whether the food is in wet or dry form.

 Here’s what you should consider when deciding to feed your cat wet cat food vs. dry cat food:

 Many cat owners leave dry food out all the time for their cats.
 Some supplement it with wet food, some don’t.
 Is it the equivalent of feeding your kids a steady diet of fast food for the sake of convenience?